mneudert/vagrant-devcommands/README.md

 # will execute 'echo works always like a charm'
 vagrant run with_param --mdtry works --optnl "like a charm"

-# will execute 'echo works sometimes like a charm'
+# will execute 'echo works sometimes like a charm --and is wrapped'
+vagrant run with_param \
+    --mdtry works \
+    --dflt sometimes \
-vagrant run with_param --mdtry works --dflt sometimes --optnl "like a charm"
+    --optnl "like a charm" \
+    --wrppd is
 ```

 For now a command expecting one or more parameters will fail if the user does